• Home

 • Preheat the oven to 350 degrees Fahrenheit.
 Grease two 8 inch cake pans with vegetable oil, line with parchment paper and then lightly grease again with vegetable oil.

-• In a large bowl whisk together the gluten free flour, sugar, baking soda, salt and cocoa powders.
+• In a large bowl whisk together the 3 cups multipurpose gluten free flour, ½ cup cocoa powder, 2 cups granulated sugar, 2 teaspoons baking soda and 2 teaspoons kosher salt.

-• Add in the 1 cup of rainbow sprinkles and mix to combine with a spatula.
+• Add in 1 cup of rainbow sprinkles and mix to combine with a spatula.

-• Divide the batter evenly between the two 8 inch pans and smooth the tops with a butter knife.
+• Using a spatula, scoop the batter into a greased and parchment lined 8 inch cake pan and smooth the top with a butter knife.

-• Make the fudge frosting while the cakes are baking: In a large bowl of an electric mixer or using a hand held mixer, beat the softened butter until it is smooth and creamy.
-About 2-3 minutes.
+• In the large bowl of an electric mixer or using a hand held mixer, beat the 1 ½ cups unsalted butter until smooth.

 • Divide frosting into 5 equal servings.